 Dr. Hobgood's aesthetic team creates customized treatment plans tailored to the cosmetic needs of each patient.
-Annie Bruno Thurston is a board-certified aesthetic nursing specialist who specializes in BOTOX® and filler injections, while licensed esthetician Brooke Scatchard is a certified laser technician.Meet Our Team
+Ashley Smith is a registered nurse injector who specializes in BOTOX® and filler injections, while licensed esthetician Brooke Scatchard is a certified laser technician.Meet Our Team

 Are You a Candidate for Latisse?

 While Latisse eyelash enhancer is safe for most people, you may not be a candidate if you have certain eye problems, including conjunctivitis, skin infections of the upper eyelids, serious allergies or macular edema.
 Pregnant and nursing women should not use Latisse.

 The active ingredient in Latisse treatment reduces intraocular pressure, which means you should talk with your eye doctor if you take medication for glaucoma or ocular hypertension, so your eye pressure can be monitored.

 Latisse treatment comes with few unintended side effects, and most patients do not have issues.
 Some patients, however, experience dry eyes and darkening of their eyelid skin.
 The most common side effects are eye redness and itchiness.
 It is important to keep the Lastisse out of your eyes.

 While it was not reported as ever occurring during the studies prior to FDA approval, Latisse maker Allergan warns that permanent brown pigmentation of the iris is a potential complication of Latisse.
 Some people may find permanent eye color change to be a very serious drawback to Latisse treatment.

 Latisse results are gradual, but most people see a significant improvement in 8 to 12 weeks.